 For full information in respect of your rights and our use of your data under General Data Protection Regulation please refer to our privacy notice.
 A copy is available to view on our website and will be supplied to you on request either by email or by post at your convenience.

 Telephone conversations will be recorded for quality control and training purposes.

 This Terms of Business document is subject to English Law.

 Brownhill Holdings Ltd owns 100% of our share capital.

 It is essential that you understand our Terms of Business Agreement.
-If there is any matter about which you require clarification or further information, please do not hesitate to contact your usual advisor, or Gillian Henderson, Director.
+If there is any matter about which you require clarification or further information, please do not hesitate to contact your usual advisor, or Gillian Henderson, Managing Director.

 Click here to download a PDF version of our Terms of Business